 That’s the entry-level shuffling.
 When they feel comfortable with the markets big boys like to utilize third-party Auction House mods (like TradeSkillMaster) to snipe (meaning looking for freshest postings) underpriced items, buy them and sell with proper value.
 Options are actually endless - you could affect markets by changing prices (but don’t try this if you are not really confident about trading), cause draughts, fight competition, some even report affecting raiding scene.
 Great stuff, really.

 Road to the gold cap

-As I said - earning gold is easy, you just have to put yourself to it, find your niches, build toon roster, understand the markets, learn to use third-party tools.
+Earning gold is easy.
+You just have to put yourself to it, find your niches, build toon roster, understand the markets, learn to use third-party tools.
 This all of course takes time and requires some starting capital (hence my note that farming is an inevitable necessity), some wit in getting most of your professions might be needed too as some crafting deals are too good to just ignore them.
-All in all remember - just like in real life, there’s no (actually working) get rich quick scheme.
+All in all remember - just like in real life, there’s no get rich quick scheme.

 Where do I start, you might ask?
 Common sense approach would be to just go out there and farm but I would advise that aside from that get yourself familiar with TSM and TUJ, develop a habits of selling all raw materials that drop during leveling to people on AH and thinking about cost-effectiveness of your actions, set your goals realistically, be polite to others and most importantly - have fun with what you are doing.